holytoastr/Project-2/planning_documentation/user_stories.md

 **Main Page**
 * A user should be able to click on an emotion to see images of corgis (Bronze level)
-* A user should be able to click on more than one emotion to see images of corgis (Silver level)
 * A user should be able to submit a new corgi image (Silver level)
+* A user should be able to click on more than one emotion to see images of corgis (Gold level)

 **Show Page - Individual Emotions**
 * A user should be able to see images of corgis and a caption for each corgi (Bronze level)